n-educatio-pl/independentfrontend/README.md

 -------------

 1. Ssh to the guest machine - from the project root (where the Vagrantfile is located) type `vagrant ssh`.
 2. You should connect to the guest machine.
-Go to /vagrant directory (it's your project root): `cd /vagrant`.
+Go to example project directory : `cd /vagrant/example_staticpage`.
 3. Build you project by typing:
 ```
     bower install